dougeby/IntuneDocs/intune/protect/exchange-connector-install.md

 - A **quick sync** occurs regularly, several times a day.
 A quick sync retrieves device information for Intune-licensed and on-premises Exchange users that are targeted for conditional access and that have changed since the last sync.

 - A **full sync** occurs once daily by default.
 A full sync retrieves device information for all Intune-licensed and on-premises Exchange users that are targeted for conditional access.
-A full sync also retrieves Exchange Server information and ensures that the configuration specified by Intune in the Azure portal is updated on the Exchange server.
+A full sync also retrieves Exchange Server information and ensures that the configuration that Intune specifies in the Azure portal is updated on the Exchange server.

 You can force a connector to run a sync by using the **Quick Sync** or **Full Sync** options on the Intune dashboard: